Hi there - my name’s Sam. I’m a filmmaker based in NYC.

 I directed the documentary feature Red, White & Wasted about a family in Florida deep in the subculture of mudding.
 The film premiered at Tribeca and played at Big Sky, the American Film Festival, New Orleans, Cucalorus, and a number of other fests before being acquired and released by Dark Star Pictures.

 As a DP, I’ve shot a pair of narrative features and all kinds of commercial projects, documentaries, shorts, and music videos.
-I own a Canon C300 Mark II along with a lighting package and sound kit that are well suited for documentary and branded content projects.
+I own a Canon C300 Mark III along with a lighting package and sound kit that are well suited for documentary and branded content projects.

 If you’re interested in working together, drop me a line at: